Technical explanation

 • Sampling-based baselines typically require posterior samples (e.g., via HMC/MCMC).
 That inference can be a large (though one-time) fixed-data cost, and a practical barrier in real workflows.
 Best-first adaptive partitioning avoids that dependency by updating posterior state as part of MI estimation.

-• To avoid subtle “training on the test set” effects, each sampling-based method uses its own independent posterior draw stream (not shared across methods or with the Oracle reference).
+• To avoid subtle “training on the test set” effects, each sampling-based method uses its own independent posterior draw stream (not shared across methods or with the reference computation).

 Key takeaways